topicuskeyhub/aws-keyhub/README.md

 Download the latest release from https://github.com/topicuskeyhub/aws-keyhub/releases

 ##### Linux / macOS
-1. Make the binary executable `chmod +x ./kubectl`
+1. Make the binary executable `chmod +x ./aws-keyhub`
-2. Move the binary to a file location on your system PATH. `sudo mv ./kubectl /usr/local/bin/kubectl`
+2. Move the binary to a file location on your system PATH. `sudo mv ./aws-keyhub /usr/local/bin/aws-keyhub`
+3. macOS only: this binary is not notarized.
+To open a non-notarized application you can [follow this guide from Apple.](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac)

 ##### Windows
 1. Install the binary on your system's PATH